sermonette: The Patient Pineapple

 Given 22-Oct-16; Sermon #FT16-06s-AM; 18 minutes

-Ted Bowling, drawing a spiritual analogy from the growth of a pineapple, observes that it takes a long time from planting to harvest—approximately three years for the plant to mature.
+It takes a long time from planting a pineapple to the harvest—approximately three years for the plant to mature.
 At first, all that matures is the foliage.
 The majority of the growth or maturation takes place from within.
 The same holds true for our calling and conversion.
 After our baptism and the laying on of hands, we do not see the effects immediately: no different feeling, no sudden display of self-control; spiritual maturity takes a long time.
 God determines the pace of growth.
 To spiritually mature, we must, like the pineapple, remain attached to the powerful stalk which bears us up and nourishes us.
 As the pineapple is subject to weather changes, we endure a series of trials and tests, but never more than we can handle and always for our ultimate good.
 We can access the throne of Almighty God at any time for the needed strength to overcome; God has promised to never abandon us.
 At the end of the growth process, we (and all our brethren) will resemble our Elder Brother Jesus Christ, just as the plants in the pineapple field resemble each other.